SketchUp Plans & Elevations Ready For Layout with FlexTools’ New Features

 * Includes the arcs from 'FlexTools - 2D Symbols' tag.

 • FlexTools - 2D Symbols - Arcs, swing directions and arrows.
+Can be shown with a dashed line-style.

 • FlexTools - 3D - All 3D geometry for perspectives and elevations.